Alisha-Reddy/Alisha-Reddy/README.md

 - Deep diving into **Solidity** and **JavaScript** at [Alchemy University](https://university.alchemy.com/).
 - Exploring blockchain cryptography and decentralized storage solutions.
 - Completing hands-on projects to hone my skills in smart contract development.

-🤝 **Open for Collaboration:**
-- Open to collaborating on innovative blockchain projects, DeFi applications, and anything related to Ethereum.
-- Interested in contributing to open-source projects and engaging with the developer community.

 ---